kevinlmf/Scad/GenAI_Tutorial.md

-# GenAI Tutorial for scadLLA Package
+# GenAI Tutorial for Scad Package

-This document details how Generative AI tools were utilized to assist in the development of the `scadLLA` package by following the "GenAI-assisted coding" workflow.
+This document details how Generative AI tools were utilized to assist in the development of the `Scad` package by following the "GenAI-assisted coding" workflow.

 ## 1. AI Tools Used